APonce911/jekyll-mywebsite/_drafts/go_by_example.md

 Constant

-A numeric constant has no tyoe until it's given one, such as an explicit conversion
+A numeric constant has no type until it's given one, such as an explicit conversion

 For is the only looping construct